-Would you like to know how to arrange a food swap?
-In these modern times, food swaps are all the rage, as they are a great way to keep to a budget, and help your community to feed people and avoid food waste.
+In modern times, food swaps are all the rage, as they are a great way to keep to a budget, and help your community to feed people and avoid food waste.
 Food swaps simply involve batch-cooking, then swapping meals.
+This 30-Minute Easy Lentil Bolognese (The First Mess) is a good batch recipe.

 Food swaps are usually held at someone’s house, and work really the same as a fashion swap.
 It’s a great way to gather some community spirit too.
 Would you rather make a new recipe then share it with others, or wheel your trolley down some faceless supermarket aisle?